Part E: Suspension and exclusion powers

 1.2.2 to protect you or someone else while an allegation is being investigated by the Police and/or University pending the outcome of criminal and/or disciplinary proceedings.

-Guidance: Without limiting the above, this power is most likely to be used where a student presents a serious risk to the safety of themselves, or the University, its staff, officers, or visitors, and/or where there is a pending criminal investigation or proceeding.
-Such concerns are most likely to be raised by the Disciplinary Officer or the Director of Student Services.
+Guidance: We only use precautionary suspensions where necessary to meet the aims set out at 1.2.
+It is not a disciplinary outcome and is not automatic but depends on a risk assessment in each case.
+That is an issue of professional judgment.
+Without limiting the above, this power is most likely to be used where a student presents a serious risk to the safety of themselves, or the University, its staff, officers, or visitors.
+This may be where there is a pending criminal investigation or proceeding.

-1.3 The Vice-Chancellor must specify any exceptions to the effects of the SS or SSEP that are described in sections 9 and 10 below.
-If the Vice-Chancellor does not do so, the provisions of the relevant paragraph (SS or SSEP) shall apply in full.
+1.3 The Vice-Chancellor must specify any exceptions to the effects of suspension/exclusion that are described in sections 9 and 10 below.
+If the Vice-Chancellor does not do so, the provisions of the relevant paragraph shall apply in full.

 1.4 The imposition of a temporary suspension and/or exclusion is a precautionary measure only.
 It is not a penalty or sanction and does not indicate that the university has concluded that you have committed a breach of the Regulations or a criminal offence.